irydium/irydium/packages/site/src/examples/gcp-burndown.md

 <PlotlyGraph data={allBugs} />

-This tracks the total number of outstanding bugs under the categories below: it is meant to track our overall progress.
+This track the total number of outstanding bugs under the categories below: it is meant to track our overall progress.
 See also the [AWS inventory spreadsheet](https://docs.google.com/spreadsheets/d/1f6fVsEp8FaX6ri98benHexzsHWYU9HMEbNW1poJQd1w/edit#gid=0) which we are using to track due dates.

 ## Heka tasks